immutable/ts-immutable-sdk/examples/README.md

 You will also need to create e2e tests for your example as covered in the [End to end testing](#end-to-end-testing) section.

-Creating code snippets in the docs site using your example code is covered in the [Creating code snippets](#creating-code-snippets) section.
+Creating code snippets in the docs site using your example code is covered in the [Using code examples in the docs site](#using-code-examples-in-the-docs-site) section.

-If your code example is going to be used as code snippets in the docs site, before merging your branch to main in `ts-immutable-sdk` you should follow the steps in [Creating code snippets](#creating-code-snippets).
+If your code example is going to be used as code snippets in the docs site, before merging your branch to main in `ts-immutable-sdk` you should follow the steps in [Using code examples in the docs site](#using-code-examples-in-the-docs-site).
 These steps help you to test the code snippets in the docs site before you merge your PR which avoids double handling and multiple pull requests across both repos.

 ## Creating a new example